CommandMC/HeroicWiki/Steam-Deck.md

 4. There should be a result for Heroic Games Launcher.
 Click install.
 5. You should now be able to launch Heroic like any other application on your Steam Deck!

+#### Flatpak Permissions

-### Flatpak: Give permissions to SD Card, other partitions, external drives, etc.
+Purpose: Give permissions to SD Card, other partitions, external drives, etc.

 Flatpak's containerization while intended for increased security does limit Heroic's permissions to several system's features and folders.
 It is necessary to give extra permissions to Heroic.